Purchase of Australian Property : FIRB Approval & Process

 We have tried to simplify the often complex FIRB rules in the documents below.
 The first is a Guide focussed on explaining the purchase process for foreign citizens who are not resident in Australia wishing to invest in Australian property.
 The second document contains Flow Charts which attempt to summarise the FIRB rules as they apply both to Temporary Residents in Australia and Foreign Non-Residents (FNR) outside of Australia.
 These flow charts constitute our interpretation of the rules and are NOT intended to be relied upon - you are encouraged to contact the FIRB (www.firb.gov.au) directly or we can arrange professional advice, if requested.

-Note that foreign investors intending to buy real estate in Australia have relatively open access to the Australian market and mortgage finance, with mortgages up to 70% of the property value typically available, but they must seek prior approval from the Government through the Foreign Investment Review Board (FIRB) unless specifically exempted by the Foreign Acquisitions and Takeovers Regulations.
+Note that foreign investors intending to buy real estate in Australia may have access to the Australian mortgage market and mortgage finance, but they must seek prior approval from the Government through the Foreign Investment Review Board (FIRB) unless specifically exempted by the Foreign Acquisitions and Takeovers Regulations.

 Purchase of Australian Urban Property